m9n8b7/machine-learning/README.md

 ## General info
 This pro
-It provides for the price of a flat based on: location, size, number of rooms, floor.ject is mulitiply regression.
+It provides for the price of a flat based on: location, size, number of rooms, floor.
+Contains: mulitiply regression, decision tree, random forest.

 ## Technologies